emmericp/MoonGen/examples/packetgen/Readme.txt

       * NOTE      : This must be a comma separated list without spaces, eg: aa:00:cd:ef:ff:44,0.0.0.1,2

+  -) --rx-ports-mirror-rx|-M VALUE

+        : Specifies if the rx ports must mirror the tx ports.
+        : VALUE : If the ports for RX mirror the ports used for TX.
+        - (default 0 = false, option 1 = true)
+        * NOTE  : If true, and -c 4 -p 0x3 --rx-ports-mirror-tx are
+                  the parameters, ports 0, 1 will be used for both RX and TX (they mirror each other), if they aren't set to mirror (default) then the RX ports are allocated after the TX ports (there is no overlap)

+  -) --rx-timeout|-RT TIMEOUT_MS

+        : Specifies the maximum amount of time each iteration can try to receive for before moving to the next iteration.
+This prevents ports which have nothing to receive from stalling the application, : TIMEOUT_MS : The time in milliseconds to try and receive for on each iteration.

   -) --src-vary | -S MAC_VARY,IP_VARY,PORT_VARY

       : Specifies the variation for the source parameters.